hri123/IR-Kubernetes/src/examples/linux-foundation/notebooks/kubernetes-fundamentals.md

 Network: join containers and at the same time secure from others

+### Similar Orchestrators like Mesos, etc

+- same master, worker, storage to persist state, networking
+- uses zookeeper instead of etcd

+What set Kubernetes apart is - fault-tolerance, self-discovery, scaling, API-driven mindset (REST API with HTTP verbs)

 ## Architecture

 Architecture - see page https://kubernetes.io/docs/concepts/architecture/cloud-controller/
 [Architecture Diagram](https://d33wubrfki0l68.cloudfront.net/e298a92e2454520dddefc3b4df28ad68f9b91c6f/70d52/images/docs/pre-ccm-arch.png)

+### Master

+runs the
+- API Server
+- scheduler
+- various controllers
-Master runs the API Server, a scheduler, various controller, a storage system to keep state of cluster, container settings, network configuration.
+- a storage system (etcd) to keep state of cluster / container settings / network configuration
+- cloud-controller-manager (for third party cluster management)

+### Worker

+- kubelet

+- kube-proxy

+- supervisord
+  - monitors kubelet and kube-proxy, restart them if they fail, log events

+- other management daemons to provide services not part of kubernetes

+#### Troubleshooting

+- journalctl -r -u kubelet
+- syslog
+- kern.log
+- sudo dmesg -T
+- docker ps -a

+- go over command history
+- check `apt-cache policy intel-microcode`

+### Essential add-ons

+- inbuilt
+  - DNS services

+- external
+  - logging
+    - no cluster wide logging
+    - use fluentd for unified logging layer for cluster, which filters, buffers and routes messages
+  - resource monitoring

+### kube api-server

-kube api-server - receives every request, authentication, authorization, etcd database
+- receives every request (both internal and external), authentication, authorization, etcd database

+### etcd database

-etcd database - cluster state, resources info - only apiserver talk to it
+- cluster state, networking, resources info
+- only apiserver talk to it
+- btree key value store
+- rather than finding entries and changing an entry, values are appended, previous values are marked for future removal by a compaction process
+- works with curl and other HTTP libraries
+- provides reliable watch queries
+- can work in HA setup with leader election among themselves
+- on simultaneous request to update, only the first, updates, and the next returns 409 CONFLICT error since it no longer has the same version number, the client needs to handle this (optimistic concurrency); the resourceVersion is currently backed via the modifiedIndex parameter in the etcd database and is unique to the namespace, kind and server.

+### kube-controller-manager

+- manages controllers

+### cloud-controller-manager

+- option cloud-provider-external has to be passed to kubelet

+### kube scheduler
+- finds a suitable node to run a container in based on an algorithm
+- scheduling can be customized using a custom scheduler, quota restrictions, using node affinity in specs, taints / tolerations (Nodes have taints and Pods need to have tolerations to run on tainted nodes)

+### kubelet

-kube scheduler finds a suitable node to run a container in. kubelet receives request to run the containers, manages any necessary resources and watches over the local node, deploy controller, pods, download image, handle local configuration.
-Also sends back status to apiserver on master. kube-proxy creates and manages networking rules to expose the container on the network.
+- receives request to run the containers, manages any necessary resources and watches over the local node, deploy controller, pods, download image, handle local configuration
+- also sends back status to apiserver on master.
+- interacts with docker on worker
+- makes sure that need to run are running
+- ensures pods can access volumes, secrets, configmaps

+### kube-proxy

+- kube-proxy creates and manages networking rules to expose the container on the network.
+- manages n/w connectivity to containers using iptable entries
+- also has userspace mode - monitors services and endpoints using a random port to proxy traffic and an alpha feature of ipvs

+### kubernetes federation

-kubernetes federation - for HA - multiple clusters are joined together with a common control plane allowing movement of resources from once cluster to another administratively or after failure
+- for HA - multiple clusters are joined together with a common control plane allowing movement of resources from once cluster to another administratively or after failure

-### Network explanation
+### Network

 Very Good - https://speakerdeck.com/thockin/illustrated-guide-to-kubernetes-networking

+CNI: CNI plugin is to configure the network of a pod, provide IP per pod, CNI does not help in pod - pod communication Calico / Flannel: To provide pod - pod across nodes and node - pod communication, basically communication between all IPs involved (nodes and pods) are routable without NAT (either physical n/w infrastructure or overlay network)

+CNI - aims to provide a common interface between various networking solutions and container runtimes.
+Deciding which pod network to use for Container Networking Interface (CNI), should take into account the expected demands on the cluster.
+There can be only one pod network per cluster, although the CNI-Genie project is trying to change this.
+The network must allow container-to-container, pod-to-pod, pod-to-service, and external-to-service communications.
+As Docker uses host-private networking, using the docker0 virtual bridge and veth interfaces you would need to be on that host to communicate.

+CNI spec for calico gets created in - /etc/cni/net.d/10-calico.conf

 Choose between